laingsimon/http-layer/README.md

 This embodies the base url of the application, and can be extended to contain other application-specific rules for when a request is made.

 ## Session
-This option type embodies a session state that can persist between sessions.
-Commonly this is achieved by logging in and presenting the token provided at login time for all subsequent requests (normally achieved with cookies).
+This optional type embodies a session state that can persist between sessions.
+Commonly this is achieved by logging in and presenting the token (that was provided at login time) for all subsequent requests (normally achieved with cookies).

 ## Request
 This embodies all the properties of a request, i.e.